 What is PVC and How is it Used in Industrial Environments?

 PVC is one of the most resistant polymeric materials, making it virtually impervious to strong acids, alkalis, and salts.
 Included in that group are Polyethylene, Polypropylene, and Polystyrene.
 The factor that sets PVC apart is that PVC is significantly more resistant to organic solvents and oxidizing agents than all three of these other polymers.
 For example, it is considered to be chemically resistant to Sulfuric Acid up to 80%.
 Additionally, PVC has one of the smallest environmental footprints and is very well understood in industrial industries.
-A tank using PVC materials that is purchased today will withstand years of normal service in the field.
+A tank using PVC materials that are purchased today will withstand years of normal service in the field.

 Durability Requirements for 21,000 Gallons of Fluids

 PVC is the best choice for your containment system not only because it resists erosion— it’s more durable as well.
-PVC is a polar polymer, meaning it’s mechanical bonds are outstanding because of the strong interaction that happens along the molecular chain.
+PVC is a polar polymer, meaning its mechanical bonds are outstanding because of the strong interaction that happens along the molecular chain.
 In its rigid or flexible forms, PVC withstands high stress.
 Rigid PVC is rated as hard and robust, while the flexible form of PVC is described as soft and resistant to strain.

 PVC is consistently among the strongest options available when comparing plastics in tensile strength, bending strength, compressive strength, and fatigue strength.
 As a result of its strength and durability, PVC is much less likely to develop the stress fractures associated with other containment tanks, reducing the number of hairline fractures and eliminating the issue of erosion.
 It also aids in the decrease in the potential for leaks, saving money in the lack of necessity for replacement tanks, repairs, or fines due to leaks.

 Because of PVC’s composition, it is a nearly perfect solution for your chemical containment needs, but because it is also inexpensive to produce, it saves you money as well.
-Not only is the production cost for PVC less than other types of polymers, costing you less, it works better than other containers to prevent leaks, saving you less down the road as well.
+Not only is the production cost for PVC less than other types of polymers, costing you less, but it also works better than other containers to prevent leaks, saving you less down the road as well.

 Better Materials for the Environment